JiaRuofan/Multi-level-network-meta-regression-with-a-survival-outcome/README.md

 # Introduction

-R functions and codes for the manuscript Multi-level network meta-regression with a survival outcome and an application to NSCLC
+R functions and codes for the manuscript Multi-level network meta-regression with a survival outcome and an application to NSCLC.

+In biopharmaceutical studies, it is often of interest to compare the effects of two treatments (say, A and B), but data that contains a direct comparison is not available.
+However, there may exist studies that compare them against another competitor (say, C).
+In this case, an ``indirect'' comparison of treatments A versus B through C needs to be conducted.
+In this article, we consider the scenario where individual-level data is available for the comparison of A versus C, but only aggregated data, for example from a publication, is available for the comparison of B versus C. For such analysis, multi-level network meta regression (ML-NMR) is advantageously needed since it can combine evidence from multiple trials with either survival IPD or AgD and can compare the treatments of interest in any target population.
+Most of the existing ML-NMR studies have been focused on binary and continuous outcomes, while, relatively, research on censored survival outcomes remains limited with only one study modeling the marginal likelihood for aggregated data.
+Here, we aim to extend the ML-NMR for time-to-event outcomes.
+We consider multiple popular parametric survival models and develop Bayesian estimation approaches built on mean and median survival.

 # Usage